drgona/drgona.github.io/_projects/2_project.md

 However, in order for these advanced control methods to work in practice, they heavily rely on accurate prediction models of building thermal dynamics.

-To address this, our team has developed a family of control-oriented physics-constrained deep learning models of building thermal dynamics.
+To address this, our team has developed novel scientific machine learning (SciML) method for control-oriented modeling of building thermal dynamics.
 Specifically, our method incorporates structural prior knowledge from traditional physics-based building modeling into the architecture of the deep neural network model.
 Further, we also use penalty methods to enforce inequality constraints, thereby bounding predictions within physically realistic and safe operating ranges.
 We show that using only 10 days’ measurements for training, our method is capable of generalizing over 20 consecutive days.
 We demonstrate that the proposed modeling methodology is achieving state-of-the-art performance by significantly improving the accuracy and generalization compared to classical system identification methods and prior advanced methods reported in the literature. compared to prior state-of-the-art